EricLWang/self/Codex.md

 ### Type 1: Metabeliefs
 My beliefs about beliefs.

-- The purpose of this document is to explicitly capture my beliefs, allowing to deepen my awareness and understanding of myself and the [perceived] world around me
+- The purpose of this document is to explicitly capture my beliefs, allowing me to deepen my awareness and understanding of myself and the [perceived] world around me
 - Beliefs should be held with the utmost conviction, but also with an open-mindedness that permits change [Strong opinions, weakly held]
 - Some of these beliefs will be proven wrong.
 Some won't be proven wrong but will be wrong anyway.
-- Sharing this document [passively] is a facilitator for genuine connection.
+- Sharing this document [passively] is a great facilitator for genuine connection.
 - Maintaining this document is a rewarding introspective endeavor.
 - This document is always incomplete and out of da -.